Your public portfolio

 Because of my role as the editor of Design Shack, I've viewed a ton of online portfolios and today I'd like to walk through some of the weaknesses I see time and time again.
 Read on to see if you've made some of these mistakes.

 Timeout!
 Wishing to upgrade the bland vibe of my current business.
-Thoughts about the modern branding at http://echolakebiblecamp.ca?
-Really an unbelievable Echo Lake based bible that cares when wanted within the whole Ontario vicinity.
+Thoughts about the modern branding at http://www.proentertainmentnashville.com?
+Really a first-class bus rental company when wanted within the whole TENNESSEE vicinity.
 Offer your feedback.
 Appreciate it!

 1. Listing Your Age